Inqita

 When windows overlap, the strongest active mode wins: silent stays above vibrate, and vibrate stays above ring.

-Automation Health report
+App Health report

 Made for real routines